pilgrim2go/AWS-Ansible-scripts/README.md

 The system also sends an alert via AWS SNS service if the script fails at any point during the process.

 ## **Requirements:** ##
-1. Packages
+1. Packages:
-- boto
+**  boto,
-- ansible
+*  ansible,
-- mysql-client-5.7
+*  mysql-client-5.7,
-- mysql-client-core-5.7
+*  mysql-client-core-5.7,*

-2. AWS services
+2. AWS services:
-- aws account
+**  aws account,
-- RDS instance with MySql
+*  RDS instance with MySql,
-- S3 bucket created
+*  S3 bucket created,
-- SNS topic for sms and email configured
+*  SNS topic for sms and email configured.*

 ## **How to run the script (linux shell):** ##